redkite-labs/redkitecms-docs/book/environments.rst

     http://localhost/rkcms.php/backend

-this because Symfony2 does not secure an entire environment, so RedKite CMS uses the **backend** token to tell Symfony2 that all the routes that contain that specific token, requires an authenticated user to have the access granted to the requested resource.
+this is because Symfony2 does not secure an entire environment, so RedKite CMS uses the **backend** token to tell Symfony2 that all the routes that contain that specific token, requires an authenticated user to have access granted to the requested resource.

-When that url is required, RedKite CMS, but I should say Symfony2 to be more precise, redirects the application to the login page for the authentication process.
+When that url is accessed, RedKite CMS (more specifically Symfony's security layer) redirects the application to the login page for the authentication process.

-When the user correctly signed in, RedKite CMS opens the website home page and the whole website can be managed.
+When the user correctly signs in, RedKite CMS opens the website home page and the website can now be managed.

 RedKite CMS stage environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The stage environment is the place where you can review your website before deploy it
+The stage environment is the place where you can review your website before deploying it
 to production: it lives between the backend and the frontend (production) environments.

-In addiction, it is the place where you can implement pages which require to fetch data
+In addition, this is the place where you can implement and test pages which require retrieving data
 from the server: for example if you need to fetch some data from a database and render
-them on a page, you will work in this environment to implement your page.
+them on a page, you will work in this environment to test your page.

-To enter the stage environment, simply enter the following url in your browser:
+To access the stage environment, simply enter the following url in your browser:

 .. code:: text